cszhilu1998/SelfHDR/README.md

         title={Self-Supervised High Dynamic Range Imaging with Multi-Exposure Images in Dynamic Scenes}, author={Zhilu Zhang, Haoyu Wang, Shuai Liu, Xiaotao Wang, Lei Lei, and Wangmeng Zuo}, booktitle={ICLR},
         year={2024}
     }

+If you are interested in our follow-up work, i.e., [Exposure Bracketing is All You Need](https://github.com/cszhilu1998/BracketIRE), please consider citing:

+    @article{BracketIRE,
+        title={Exposure Bracketing is All You Need for Unifying Image Restoration and Enhancement Tasks}, author={Zhang, Zhilu and Zhang, Shuohao and Wu, Renlong and Yan, Zifei and Zuo, Wangmeng}, journal={arXiv preprint arXiv:2401.00766},
+        year={2024}
+    }